Maryland Gun Lawyer

 Further, code § 4-304 states that law enforcement officers may seize and dispose of assault pistols as contraband if they’re possessed, received, purchased, transferred, sold or transported.

 Code § 4-306 outlines the penalties for possession of assault pistols.
 Violation of this statute is a misdemeanor that results in imprisonment for up to three years and a fine not to exceed $5,000.00.
 If the assault pistol is used in the commission of a felony crime or violent crime, the penalty is imprisonment of between five and 20 years.
 For repeat offenders, the penalty is a prison sentence between 10 and 20 years.
-These sentences run consecutively to any other sentences imposed for the violent or felony crimes and as such should be addressed with the assistance of a Maryland gun lawyer.
+These sentences run consecutively to any other sentences imposed for the violent or felony crimes and as such should be addressed with the assistance of a Maryland gun attorney.

 Baltimore is a haven for gun crimes with a total of 9,664 violent crimes per year, including 3,707 robbery crimes, 5,561 aggravated assault crimes, 238 murders and 158 forcible rape crimes per year.
 Along with over 29,000 annual property crimes, this adds up to a staggering overall crime rate of 6,079 crimes per 100,000 people per year.
 If you’ve been accused of a gun crime in Baltimore, it’s strongly advisable to seek the legal assistance of one of our Baltimore criminal attorneys.

 Bethesda’s per capita crime rate is less than half that of Baltimore’s at 2,772 crimes per 100,000 people per year, though this is still well above the national average.
 Bethesda is mid-sized at just over 60,000 residents, with a whopping 97.5% of workers employed in white-collar positions.
 However, this statistic has done little to quell the number of violent crimes that occur in the city each year.
-Being charged with a gun crime in Bethesda warrants the help of one of our expert defense lawyers.
+Being charged with a gun crime in Bethesda warrants the help of one of our defense lawyers.

 College Park is around half the size of Bethesda at roughly 30,000 residents.
 However, the crime rate is close to Baltimore’s at 5,840 crimes per 100,000 people annually.
 Although 88% of the workforce is white-collar, over half of the population is made up of individuals between the ages of 18 and 24, which may have something to do with the high rate of crime.
 Gun charges in College Park are very serious, and could result in a misdemeanor or felony conviction.